moira-hws/intro_spatial_analysis/README.md

-# intro_spatial_analysis
+# Introduction to Spatial Analysis
-A quick tutorial on computational tools for spatial analysis.
+A quick, undergraduate-level tutorial on computational tools for spatial analysis.